Twin Peaks Figure 8 Redesign Project

 Twin Peaks Figure 8 Pilot Evaluation and Extension

-The SFMTA recommends extending the Twin Peaks Figure 8 Pilot, which uses paint and concrete barriers to designate the eastern half of the Figure 8 roadway for people walking and biking.
-The Pilot has been in place since July 2016, during which time the SFMTA conducted an evaluation of the pilot configuration and collected community feedback.
-The number of vehicles driving over the 30 MPH speed limit dropped by 77% on the new two-way eastern half of the roadway, and through a yearlong public survey, more than 58% of respondents supported making the project permanent.
+The SFMTA recommended extending the Twin Peaks Figure 8 Pilot, which used paint and concrete barriers to designate the eastern half of the Figure 8 roadway for people walking and biking.
+The Pilot began in July 2016, during which time the SFMTA conducted an evaluation of the pilot configuration and collected community feedback.
+The number of vehicles driving over the 30 MPH speed limit dropped by 77% on the new two-way eastern half of the roadway, and through a year-long public survey, more than 58% of respondents supported making the project permanent.
 For more information, see the Pilot Evaluation Fact Sheet.

-Based on these results, the RPD and SFPW will be developing proposals for permanent changes to the Twin Peaks Figure 8.
-The pilot project is set to expire at the end of May 2020 allowing time to continue to explore permanent options.
+Based on these results, the RPD and SFPW are developing proposals for permanent changes to the Twin Peaks Figure 8.
+The pilot project configuration was made permanent in June 2020 allowing time to continue to explore further design options.
 During this time, RPD and SFPW will work to complete the following:

 - Develop illustrative renderings for a converted roadway;